mrgick/pywin32-keys/README.md

-Which key is pressed on windows?
+Which key is pressed on windows? run main.py and you will see it)

-Created with only pywin32)

-You need install pywin32:

-pip install pywin32
+To run file -> you need install pywin32: pip install pywin32

+Also you can find dictionary of keys pywin32 in folder lib in file pywin32_keys.py)

 Good luck)